 Yeah, but those costumes were pretty striking.
-One of the photos I came across was you in polka dot spandex with a Troll on your handlebar.
+One of the photos I came across was you in polka dot spandex with a Troll on your helmet.

 Well, another part of my legacy I want people to remember is that I could never take mountain biking seriously.
 I could not.
 It’s not a job, it’s an expression of joy.
 Every year I would race, I would attach a different toy to my helmet and handlebars.
 One year, I had a friend tell me, ‘You know, you treat mountain biking like a clown show.’
 And, I always thought, ‘Well it’s not rocket science or brain surgery, it’s entertainment and I’m going to keep entertaining.’